jameshfisher/jameshfisher.com/_posts/2017-12-07-inline-quizzes.md

 ---
-title: "Inline quizzes"
+title: Inline quizzes
-tags: ["blog"]
+tags:
+  - blog
 ---

 Stop and think of the last article you read